magento/merchdocs/src/marketing/google-tag-manager.md

 1. Follow Google’s instructions to publish the new container.

 ## Step 3.
-Configure Your Store
+Configure your store

-1. Log in to the Admin of your Magento store.
+1. Log in to the Admin of your Commerce store.

 1. On the _Admin_ sidebar, go to **Stores** > _Settings_ > **Configuration**.